Because dispute escalates

 Dental chamber counters all accusations

-According to Chamber Director Felix Schmidt, however, everything is in order when asked: "Dental assistants are deployed in the surgeries for the tasks for which they are trained."
+According to Chamber Director Felix Schmidt, however, everything is in order when asked: "Dental assistants are deployed in the surgeries for the activities for which they are trained."
 Meanwhile, the union continues to fight for the assistants: "We have been informed by the union that it now wants to reopen the package that has already been agreed.
 The package would have brought significant improvements for dental assistants."

 According to Renate, however, the situation is more complicated: "The Chamber was prepared to give us a pay rise, but they would have worsened our contract on other points."
 In any case, time is pressing in the dispute over fair wages and reimbursement of costs for fillings.